Dapps-Studio/Web3-Login/README.md

 ## Requirements

-- Add your `serviceAccountKey.json` file inside the server folder
+- Add your `serviceAccountKey.json` (i.e. your firebase admin private key) file inside the server folder.
 - Open `my-app/src/App.js` and change the values of the `firebaseConfig` variable to match the ones in your firebase project.
 - Node version 16